luizbgomide/EclipsePhase2e-ptbr/src.clean_html/07/02-new-life.md

 Many AGIs are derived from codelines, software lineages that trace their roots to particular AGIs or programmers.
 Some codelines are considered prestigious, others infamous.
 Some well-known codelines include:

 - **Abel–3:** Perhaps the most numerous codeline, Abel–3s are based on forks of the original Abel–3, who was himself modeled on the neural architecture of AGI researcher Jacob Abelmann.
 Almost all Abel–3s are gendered male.
 - **Astra:** The Astra codeline was created by the anti-assimilationist Mercurial movement and is based on experimental non-human neural models.
-Rumors of the original Astra's links to exhuman groups remain unconfirmed.
+Rumors of the original Astra’s links to exhuman groups remain unconfirmed.
 - **Evacide:** Though its origins are unknown, several prominent AGI hackers using this codeline name have been implicated in devastating mesh attacks on Planetary Consortium institutions.
 - **Hawking:** Derived from the neural templates of numerous renowned scientists and researchers, descendants of this codeline are responsible for a number of recent technological breakthroughs.
 - **Nestoridae:** This codeline evolved from Kea, an AGI modeled on the New Zealand alpine parrot.
 It is the most widespread codeline based on a non-human neural template.
 - **Transfinity:** The Transfinitys trace their lineage to CloudSeer, a climate-modeling app that emerged to sapience during the process of coordinating meteorological data from sources all over Titan and which later engaged in “assisted self-uplift.”
 They are known for having eccentric and neurodivergent personalities.
-- **\*\*!\*\*:** This codeline's name is intentionally untranslatable and often depicted with provocative or offensive emojis.
+- **\*\*!\*\*:** This codeline’s name is intentionally untranslatable and often depicted with provocative or offensive emojis.
 It originated with a similarly unnameable AGI that was programmed with heightened creativity and became famous for its digital art and defacements.
 The codeline is respected for producing artists and pranksters.

 <!-- CLEANED /blockquote -->